What is a GIS

 Esquema de un SIG antiguo

-The first GIS era started with desktop GIS, at first it was more hardware than software.
-Programs like ArcInfo started, which required large pen tablets, powerful computers, and huge plotters to print the maps.
+The first era of GIS started with desktop GIS, at first it was more hardware than software.
+Programs such as ArcInfo began, which required large digitizer tablets, powerful computers and huge plotters to be able to print the maps.

 ArcInfo, created by the American company ESRI, was a mainly console software where almost everything was done with a text interface, commands in terminal mode and with a poor graphical result on the screen.
-But with these tools, huge strides were made in the world of computer-aided mapping.
+But with these tools, enormous steps were taken in the world of computer-aided cartography.

 Mapa GIS impreso con una impresora matricial